AIO Home Services

 What are the asbestos laws in NSW?

-In New South Wales (NSW), asbestos laws are governed by a combination of state and federal regulations aimed at protecting public health and safety.
+In New South Wales (NSW), asbestos laws are governed by a combination of state and federal regulations to protect public health and safety.
 Under the Work Health and Safety (WHS) Act 2011 and the WHS Regulation 2017, businesses and individuals must adhere to strict procedures for identifying, managing, and removing asbestos-containing materials (ACMs).

 Only licensed contractors are permitted to remove asbestos, with Class A licenses required for friable asbestos and Class B licenses for non-friable asbestos.
-Workplaces must maintain an asbestos register and have an asbestos management plan in place.
+Workplaces must maintain an asbestos register and have an asbestos management plan.

 The Protection of the Environment Operations (POEO) Act 1997 ensures that asbestos waste is disposed of at licensed facilities, with heavy penalties for illegal dumping.
 Additionally, while homeowners can remove small amounts of non-friable asbestos (under 10 square meters), it is recommended to hire licensed professionals to ensure safe removal and disposal.